Heading down the coast and looking for all the things to do in Anglesea, Australia?

 I hope you enjoy your trip to Anglesea as much as we always do.
 It’s a great little place with everything you need for a great Australian getaway.

-I hope this list of Anglesea what to do was helpful and you get out there and have fun!
+I hope this list of Anglesea what to do was helpful and you now have lots of ideas of what to do at Anglesea!
 If you are looking for more things to do near Anglesea, check out our guide here which has many other attractions along the Great Ocean Road, many of which are just a short drive from Anglesea.

 Read more Victorian travel guides here.